-Severity Description % of Disability

-level individuals weight

-Very mild Drinks alcohol daily and has difficulty 85 0.123

-controlling the urge to drink.
-When sober,

-the person functions normally.

-Mild Drinks a lot of alcohol and sometimes has 6 0.235

-difficulty controlling the urge to drink.

-While intoxicated, the person has

-difficulty performing daily activities.

-Moderate Drinks a lot, gets drunk almost every 5 0.373

-week and has great difficulty controlling

-the urge to drink.
-Drinking and recovering

-cause great difficulty in daily activities,

-sleep loss, and fatigue.

-Severe Gets drunk almost every day and is 4 0.570

-unable to control the urge to drink.

-Drinking and recovering replace most

-daily activities.
-The person has difficulty

-thinking, remembering and

-communicating, and feels constant pain

-and fatigue.
+Severity level Description % of individuals Disability weight Very mild Drinks alcohol daily and has difficulty controlling the urge to drink.
+When sober, the person functions normally.
+79 0.123 Mild Drinks a lot of alcohol and sometimes has difficulty controlling the urge to drink.
+While intoxicated, the person has difficulty performing daily activities.
+7 0.235 Moderate Drinks a lot, gets drunk almost every week and has great difficulty controlling the urge to drink.
+Drinking and recovering cause great difficulty in daily activities, sleep loss, and fatigue.
+6 0.373 Severe Gets drunk almost every day and is unable to control the urge to drink.
+Drinking and recovering replace most daily activities.
+The person has difficulty thinking, remembering and communicating, and feels constant pain and fatigue.
+8 0.570